kluopaja/ot-harjoitustyo/doc/manual.md

 lift immediately decreases to about 60 % of its maximum and starts to increase again.

 The drag increases monotonously from 0 to 90 degrees.

+## Configuration

+The game reads the configs from a file `assets/config.json`.
+By default the game also uses configuration files `assets/background.json`, `assets/bullet.json`, `assets/gun.json`, `assets/keys.json`, `assets/plane.json` and level configs located at `assets/levels`.
+These other configuration files are not fixed but can be set at the configuration files that uses them (for example, `assets/plane.json` has the property `gun_config_path`).

+The paths inside configuration files are always relative paths to directory containing the configuration file.

+The parameters have some limitations.
+For example, `health` property in a plane configuration file has to be a positive integer.
+These limitations are defined using JSON Schema and can be viewed in `assets/schemas`.
+In addition, the value of the parameters in key configuration file (default `assets/keys.json`) should be valid pygame key descriptions (see here https://www.pygame.org/docs/ref/key.html).

+The game window resolution can be adjusted by changing `window_width` and `window_height` in `assets/config.json`.